hwikgren/PNANetwork/Lists/readme.md

 * If the description of an individual is the second line (without the number (= frequency)), use the first line as the Ethnicity attribute in the network

 pdfAsText
-***Tero: kuvaus puuttuu***
+***Tero: tämä tiedosto pitänee poistaa tekijänoikeussyistä.
+Toimisiko tämänkin kohdalla se, että otetaan siitä lyhyt pätkä esimerkiksi?***

 places
-* List of allowed place names
+* List of allowed place names; used also for standardizing the variants
+* E.g.,
-* E.g. 	+Arbunâ
+* +Arbunâ
 * +Argasu
 * Argusu
-* If a place name that has '+' sign in our list is found in the profession, assign that place to the individual
+* If a place name that has '+' sign in our list is found in the PNA description on an individual, use that place as the person's Place attribute in the network
-* If a name that has no '+' sign in our list is found in the profession, assign the previous place with '+' to the individual
+* If a name that has no '+' sign in our list is found in the PNA description of an individual, use the previous place with '+' as the person's Place attribute in the network

 professionCategory
 * List of raw PNA descriptions of people's professions that correspond to broader categories